A surgeon discussing Transforaminal Lumbar Interbody Fusion (TLIF) options with a patient in Florida

 Benefits of Transforaminal Lumbar Interbody Fusion (TLIF)

-• Restores disc height and spinal alignment
+• Restores disc height and lumbar alignment, improving spinal balance

-• High fusion rate due to interbody cage placement
+• High fusion rate due to interbody cage placement with graft under axial load

-• Can be performed minimally invasively (MIS-TLIF)
+• Can be performed minimally invasively (MIS-TLIF) for most straightforward cases

 Frequently Asked Questions